Pearson-Higher-Ed/alerts/README.md

 ## Ready to Develop

-After completing the above steps, discard this README and rename [README.main.md](README.main.md) as "README.md" for your project.
+After completing the above steps, delete this README and rename [README.main.md](README.main.md) as "README.md" for your project.
 You are ready to begin developing your component!